jchristopherinc/mars/README.md

 Event Aggregator GenStage will periodically poll *EventCollector* with a pre-defined batch size to get events from the FIFO Queue and aggregate it by a unique message ID.

-For eg., in a batch of 10, say message ID `a` has 3 events all of them will be batched together and made as a single event.
+For eg., in a batch of 10, say message ID `a` has 3 events all of them will be batched together and made as a single entry with array of events as it's value.

 **EventStore**